What difference can an organisation like CSE make?

 Like any healthy business we ask ourselves this question from time to time (whilst avoiding excessive introspection).
 The trouble is that record-keeping wasn’t exactly a hallmark of our early years – and we still struggle to keep tabs on the impact of all of our activities – but our best guess is that since we were founded in 1979 we have:

-- Provided high-quality, tailored energy advice to nearly 300,000 local people to help them take control of their energy use at home
+- Provided high-quality, tailored energy advice to more than 350,000 local people to help them take control of their energy use at home.

-- Reached perhaps 50,000 young people with our high-quality education programmes, helping them become influential energy activists in their own homes and schools.
+- Reached perhaps 55,000 young people with our high-quality education and youth leadership programmes, helping them become influential energy activists in their own homes, communities and schools.
 (Though if teachers have done what they tell us – carried on using the resources in future years – the total could be several times this.)

-We’ve also stimulated national policy change and development in the specific fields of: area-based targeting of fuel poverty programmes; improved consumer feedback on their energy consumption; better policing of energy suppliers’ so-called ‘social tariffs’; new performance targets for local authorities on climate change and fuel poverty; and community engagement in sustainable energy developments.
+We’ve also stimulated national policy change and development in the specific fields of: public consent for action to cut UK emissions; social justice as a key component of the transition to a smarter, decarbonised energy system; public access to energy sector data, models and tools; guidance from NICE for the health and social care sectors on tackling the health impacts of cold homes; area-based targeting of fuel poverty programmes; improved consumer feedback on their energy consumption; better policing of energy suppliers’ so-called ‘social tariffs’ and greater stimulus for energy network companies social programmes; new performance targets for local authorities on climate change and fuel poverty; and community engagement in sustainable energy developments.

 It is even harder to measure our real impact on carbon dioxide emissions since much of our work is about motivating and enabling others to take action, rather than direct interventions of our own.
 But we’ve tried.

-We think that, not counting the positive impact of our policy influence, our work over the last 35 years has probably led to a reduction in lifetime carbon dioxide emissions of over 3 million tonnes.
+We think that, not counting the positive impact of our policy influence, our work has probably led to a reduction in lifetime carbon dioxide emissions of over 3.5m tonnes.